searceinc/BQconvert/README.md

 ![](cover.jpg)

-BQconverter is a Python based tool that helps convert your existing database schema to BigQuery compatible schema and automatically create the converted tables on the BigQuery dataset.
+BQconvert is a Python based tool that helps convert your existing database schema to BigQuery compatible schema and automatically create the converted tables on the BigQuery dataset.
 It currently supports AWS RedShift as the source database.
 Adding support for other widely used databases is progress.

 ## Background: